'Lampard does not know his best XI' - Chelsea boss facing selection dilemma, says Cascarino | Goal.com

 The ex-Blues striker highlighted Lampard's lack of conviction in selecting his team, particularly when it comes to who occupies the two main roles in the heart of the defence.

-“I’m not convinced he totally knows who is his best XI,” Cascarino told Talk Sport. “[Callum] Hudson-Odoi’s been in, Willian’s come in, [Christian] Pulisic’s has come in.
+“I’m not convinced he totally knows who is his best XI,” Cascarino told talkSPORT. “[Callum] Hudson-Odoi’s been in, Willian’s come in, [Christian] Pulisic has come in.
 Mason Mount has been in and out the team, Reece James has played…

 “If you look at the centre-halves, he’s had [Kurt] Zouma and [Fikayo] Tomori.
 But [Andreas] Christensen played alongside [Antonio] Rudiger yesterday?